DidlDimpfe/Automatic-Crafting-Table-Plugin/README.md

 <h2>How to use it</h2>
-<p>Simply shift and left click on a crafting table and a new menu pops up:</p>
+<p>Simply shift and left-click on a crafting table and a new menu pops up:</p>

 <img src="https://cdn.modrinth.com/data/SKieaOni/images/a2c1b0115c98178d570633002ef521a1fae02a91.png" />